I landed in Australia on a Saturday morning. It was overcast and chilly, but it felt like a bright sun shining day.

 But it didn't start the way I anticipated.
 I didn’t sleep on the flight, and I became grumpy.
 My body tired from carrying 100lbs of luggage and two bottles of duty-free alcohol from the airport.
 Shortly after arriving at the apartment, hanger ensued.

 Then I let fear overcome all my emotions, and every ounce of excitement went down the drain.

 As irritable as I was, it didn't stop me from exploring the neighborhood.
 I walked down Chapel Street, bought a burger with bacon from Grill’d.
 Immediately, I spit out my first bite, because Australian bacon is almost raw and cold.
 Gross!
 (Note to self, next time ask for crispy Bacon)

 Afterward, I continued to walk around, but I just wasn't in the mood anymore.
 I went back to the new apartment and fell asleep.

 One of the events that contributed to my bad mood was the trek from the airport to St Kilda east on the bus and public transport.
-Although it was cheap, I would have much preferred arriving on my front door.
+Although it was cheap, I would have much preferred arriving directly at my front door.
 No stress.
 No carrying luggage.
 No back pain.

 4) Open your bank account

-Having your bank account is super important when you first move abroad.
-It's will be easy to transfer money, so you stop incurring overseas fees.
+Having your bank account is critical when you first move abroad.
+It will be easy to transfer money, so you stop incurring overseas fees.